-Because alcohol is processed in the liver, consumption of excess alcohol can hasten liver damage.
+Because alcohol is processed in the liver, consumption of excess alcohol can hasten liver damage, so it’s important to not drink it.
 Damage also progresses faster in people with weakened immune systems, such as those with HIV.

-People who also have hepatitis B are at an increased risk for developing liver cancer.
+People who also have hepatitis B are at an increased risk of developing liver cancer.

 Men with cirrhosis tend to progress faster than women with the condition.
 Additionally, people over 40 with cirrhosis progress at a faster rate than younger people.

 If you think you have hepatitis C at any stage, consult with your doctor.
 Early detection and treatment is the best way to prevent and treat any serious complications or progression.
 Since there’s no vaccine for hepatitis C, the best prevention measure is to avoid situations where you’d come into contact with another person’s blood.

 What is the life expectancy of a person with HCV?